The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 \subsection{Energetics and Correlations}

 Our unique sample of Type I and Type II GRB afterglow luminosities allows us to look for correlations between different parameters.
+By now, there is significant evidence \citep{Amati060614, Amati080916C, Piranomonte070707, OhnoWAM, KrimmBATWAM, Ghirlanda2009, Zhang080913} that Type I GRBs do not obey the relationship between the peak energy of the gamma-ray spectrum and the isotropic energy release \citep[``Amati relation'',][though possibly they lie on a parallel relation at an offset to that of the Type II GRBs]{AmatiRelation}, while it seems they do obey \citep{Ghirlanda2009, GhirlandaGBM} the relation between the peak energy and the isotropic peak luminosity \citep[``Yonetoku relation'',][]{YonetokuRelation}.
 To achieve a comparison with the energies of the GRBs, we compile the fluences and Band function (or cut-off power law) parameters for our Type I GRB sample (Table \ref{tabTypeISample}) and add these parameters for the Type II GRB sample (Paper I).
-In total, our sample encompasses 30 Type I GRB events and 58 Type II GRB events.
+In total, our sample encompasses 39 Type I GRB events (or 38, as GRB 060121 is included twice at different redshifts) and 98 Type II GRB events.
 Using the given spectral parameters and the redshifts, we derive $k$-corrections for the rest-frame bolometric bandpass of 1 to 10000 keV following the method of \cite{BloomBol}.
 Using the bolometric correction, the fluences and the luminosity distances, we then derive the bolometric isotropic energy $E_{iso,bol}$ for all GRBs.